DaneSirois/npm-redux-interfaces/README.md

 # NPM-Redux-Interfaces
-*-The state-mounting interface for Redux:*
+*-The state-management ecosystem for Redux:*

 **Why interfaces?**

-- They allow your state to exist independently from the rest your application.
-- They are built upon the concept of modularity.
-With that comes maintainability.
+- Write *once*, use **anywhere**.
+Built upon the concept of modularity, copy/paste your interface folders for use across repos.
-- It lets you interact with your application's state from anywhere.
-No more need for bindings like `mapDispatchToProps()`.
+- Liberate your state.
+Interfaces separate your applications data logic from it's implementation.
+This degree of separation nullifies the need for bindings like `mapDispatchToProps()`.

 **Note:**
 It's my understanding that this library does **not** currently support server-side rendering.
 It's something that I'm looking into.